Yobuligo/ServiceProvider.TypeScript/README.md

 ```

 ### Request a service
-Requesting a service is possible by providing the corresponding service definition, which is connected to the abstract service type, to the methods fetch or fetchOrNull.
+Requesting a service is possible by providing the corresponding service definition, which is connected to the abstract service type, to the methods *fetch* or *fetchOrNull*.
 As the service definition is connected to the abstract service type, the caller has only a dependency to that service type.
 The concrete service class type is unknown.
-Following two examples are shown for fetching services:
+Below two examples are shown for fetching services:

 1. Fetch

-By using method fetch the caller expected the service to be available.
+By using *fetch* the caller expects the service to be available.
 The service provider returns an instance of the service type or throws an exception if the service doesn't exist.
 ```
 const logger = SP.fetch(LoggerService);
 logger.log(`Message to be logged`);